 We have a relatively large amount of data for the last millennium (Figure 1) compared to more distant periods in time, with generally low uncertainty about the dating of observations.
 This makes it possible to obtain a large number of reconstructions based on these natural archives, with relatively good reliability.

 To obtain a climate reconstruction from a natural archive, it is necessary to study a biological or physical system that is sensitive to climate and leaves a trace that can be measured.
-This is the case, for example, with ice cores, marine sediments, stalagmites (see for example Evans et al. 2013 ), or living or dead trees.
+This is the case, for example, with ice cores, marine sediments, stalagmites (see for example ref. ), or living or dead trees.

 Trees represent a particularly important source of climate data for the last millennium.
 Indeed, the size of tree rings and their composition are often very sensitive to temperature or precipitation variations, since these climatic factors directly influence their growth in many regions.
 In addition, it is possible to date these samples very accurately since, outside tropical regions, the tree produces one ring per year (Figure 1).
 Consequently, it is possible to reconstruct either the temperature or the hydrological conditions from measurements on tree rings, the reconstructed variable being a function of the factor controlling most of the tree development at the study site.